Nebraska prison official accused of inmate sexual abuse - NewsBreak

 Nebraska prison official accused of inmate sexual abuse

 LINCOLN, Neb.
+(AP) — The Nebraska State Patrol has arrested an assistant warden in the Nebraska prison system on charges alleging that...panhandlepost.com

-(AP) — The Nebraska State Patrol has arrested an assistant warden in the Nebraska prison system on charges alleging that she sexually abused an inmate.
+LINCOLN, Neb.
+(AP) — The Nebraska State Patrol has arrested an assistant warden in the Nebraska prison system on charges alleging that...panhandlepost.com

-Forty-five-year-old Sarah Nelson Torsiello was booked into the Lancaster County Jail on Tuesday on felony charges of having sexually abused an inmate and having had unauthorized communication with a prisoner.Attorneys spar over Rep. Fortenberry’s statements to feds

-Online court records don’t list an attorney for her.
-Torsiello also resigned from her job as an assistant warden at the Department of Correctional Services’ Reception and Treatment Center in Lincoln.

 Comments / 0